On the group of A-P diffeomorphisms and its exponential map: Spaces of almost periodic functions with H o lderian exponents

 where $\beta\in\Z_{\ge 0}^n$ is a multi-index.
 In the case when the exponent $m\ge 0$ is {\em not} integer, $m=k+\gamma$ with $k\ge 0$ integer and $0<\gamma<1$, $C^m_b(\mathbb{R}^n,\R)$ will denote the H{\"o}lder space of functions $f\in C^k_b(\R^n,\R)$ whose derivatives of order $k$ are H{\"o}lder continuous with exponent $\gamma$, equipped with the standard H{\"o}lder norm

-It is a well-known that for any real $m\ge 0$ the space $C^m_b(\mathbb{R}^n,\R)$ is a Banach algebra with respect to pointwise multiplication of functions (see e.g. \cite[Proposition 2.1.1]{AlinhacGerard}).
+It is a well-known fact that for any real $m\ge 0$ the space $C^m_b(\mathbb{R}^n,\R)$ is a Banach algebra with respect to pointwise multiplication of functions (see e.g. \cite[Proposition 2.1.1]{AlinhacGerard}).

+\begin{remark} The definition of a Banach algebra we adopt in this paper does {\em not} require the absolute constant $C>0$ in the inequality $|fg|_m\le C|f|_m |g|_m$ to be equal to one. \end{remark}

 In what follows we will call the norm in $C^m_b(\mathbb{R}^n,\R)$ a {\em $C^m$-norm} independently of whether the exponent $m\ge 0$ is integer or not.
 Denote by $[m]$ the integer part of $m$, i.e. the greatest integer $k$ such that $k\le m$.

 For a given $f\in C^m_b(\mathbb{R}^n,\R)$ with $m\ge 0$ real consider the family of functions in $C^m_b(\mathbb{R}^n,\R)$,

 Consider the set of {\em $C^m$-almost periodic} functions